PayFabric/Portal/PayFabric/Sections/APM.md

 # Alternative Payment Methods
 Provide PayPal as a new form of alternative payment method (APM) on PayFabric.
-Before the PayPal available, please active PayPal first, navigate to **Settings** > **Alternative Payment Methods**.
+Before the PayPal be available, you need to activiate PayPal first, navigate to **Settings** > **Alternative Payment Methods**.
 Please see the detailed description & instruction below.

 ## Active PayPal
 Steps: